Family Time – it’s about relationships

 Information to help you understand ways you can connect with your child, including common questions asked by parents and family.

 We use the term ‘family time’, sometimes ‘family visit’, to refer to what is often called ‘contact’ (the term in the Act).
-We believe it is more than seeing your child briefly and not very often and must always be safe.
+We believe it is more than seeing your child briefly, that it should happen as often as possible, and it must always be safe for your child and support their wellbeing.

 “A supervised visit at a park is better than a supervised visit in a hot room, with toys that are broken… feeling under the microscope” (Parent)